Transportation around Ajijic, Lake Chapala and Guadalajara

 - GPS such as Garmin work very good in Chapala and Guadalajara.
 Just make sure you get the Mexican Maps from Garmin GPS

-- Renting a Car in Ajijic or Chapala can cost about $50 – $60 USD a day.
+- Renting a Car in at the airport can be expensive but renting privatley in Ajijic or Chapala can cost much less.

 Bus Tours to Costco: